davidchappy/pathman/README.md

-# Pacman built with TypeScript, NextJS, and Yarn Workspaces
+# Pacman built with vanilla TypeScript